Toll rises in Guatemala volcano as more bodies recovered - Journal du Cameroun

 After an initial toll of 25 dead, it was revised upwards within hours as bodies were recovered from villages razed by the tumbling mud.

 “There are missing persons, but we do not know how many,” said Sergio Cabanas of Guatemala’s disaster management agency.
-A roll call of communities on the slopes of the volcano was under way, he said
+A roll call of communities on the slopes of the volcano was under way.

 The speed and ferocity of the eruption took mountain communities by surprise, with many of the dead found in or around their homes.